Medically reviewed by Dr. C.H. Weaver M.D. Medical Editor 7/2021

-Postoperative chest wall and regional lymph node radiation therapy has traditionally been given to selected patients considered at high risk for locoregional failure after mastectomy because it decreases the risk of locoregional recurrence.
-(14) Patients at risk for local recurrence have one or more of the following: (10,14)
+Postoperative chest wall and regional lymph node radiation therapy has traditionally been given to selected patients considered at high risk for local regional failure after mastectomy because it decreases the risk of local regional recurrence.14

 The results of two clinical studies evaluating treatment with mastectomy followed by chemotherapy with or without radiation in premenopausal women with Stage II-III breast cancer were reported in the New England Journal of Medicine.
 In both studies, women treated with radiation following mastectomy and chemotherapy lived longer and were less likely to develop a recurrence of cancer.
 Radiation therapy decreased the risk of dying from cancer by approximately 33%.
 The probability of surviving 10 years from treatment was increased from 54% to 64% and 45% to 54% in the two studies, respectively.
 No significant long-term side effects of radiation therapy were reported.
 Current evidence increasingly supports the use of radiation following surgery and chemotherapy in women with Stage II or III breast cancer.
 Certain groups of women known to be at high risk of local breast cancer recurrence should strongly consider radiation therapy.
 These include:

 - Cancer greater than 5 centimeters in greatest dimension